Skip to main content

 What is live streaming?

 Streaming is transmitting video via the internet.
 It’s delivering one little bit of the video file at a time so that the viewer doesn’t have to download the entire video before they can start playing it.
 Live streaming is the same process, but the source video is recorded and sent in real time, without being stored first.
-Examples of live video are TV broadcasts, video game streams, and social media videos.
+Examples of live video are TV broadcasts, video game streams and social media videos.

 Streaming usually refers to watching videos that are pre-recorded, edited and uploaded to a streaming platform, like Netflix or Hulu.
-Live streaming differs because the creator does not pre-record or edit the video before the viewer sees it — the footage is captured and uploaded to the internet at the same moment the viewer watches it.
+Live streaming differs because the creator does not pre-record or edit the video before the viewer sees it — the footage is captured and uploaded to the internet at the same moment the viewer watches it

 How does live streaming work?

-Now that you understand what live streaming is and is not, let’s get a little technical.
 Live streaming relies on streaming protocols, which deliver video over the internet in real time.
 The most popular protocols are HLS, WebRTC and RTMP.

-For a video to get from someone’s webcam to a YouTube live stream, for example, it must go through several processes:
+For a video to get from someone’s webcam to a YouTube Live stream, for example, it must go through several processes:

 1. Compression: The raw video file from the webcam and microphone is too large to be sent over the internet, so it must be compressed.